isomerpages/nlb-reference/_science-tech-technology/occupational-safety-and-health-resource-guide.md

 This ebook explains what workplace bullying and harassment are, starting with the identification of such psychosocial hazards and their impacts, to the identification, assessment and management of such risks in the work environment.

 * Manuele, F. A. (2014).
 Advanced safety management: Focusing on Z10 and serious injury prevention.
-Somerset: John Wiley & Sons, Inc. Retrieved March 27, 2017, from ProQuest Ebook Central.
+Somerset: John Wiley &amp; Sons, Inc. Retrieved March 27, 2017, from ProQuest Ebook Central.

 This ebook gives a comprehensive view of concepts of safety management, including the possible risks and hazards present in the workplace, the importance of a safety culture and employee participation in the implementation of safety practices, methods to analyse and assess risks, and the design of safety management systems.